Skip to main content

 Diagnosis - Borderline personality disorder

-Your GP will also want to rule out other more common mental health conditions, such as depression.
+Your GP will also want to rule out other more common mental health difficulties, such as depression.
 This will make sure there's no immediate risk to your health and wellbeing.

-If your GP thinks you have BPD, you may be referred to your local community mental health service.
-Ask if the service has experience of working with personality disorders.
+If your GP thinks you have BPD, they may refer you to your local community mental health service.
+Ask if the service has experience of working with BPD.

 Community mental health team

-Community mental health services help people with complex mental health conditions.
-Members of the multi-disciplinary team will assess your mental health and develop a plan of support with you.
+Community mental health services help people with complex mental health difficulties.

 Involving your family

-Many of the symptoms of BPD affect your relationships with people close to you.
-Teaching your family and friends about what BPD is and how it can impact on your relationship with them can help make treatment more effective.
+Many of the symptoms of BPD can affect your relationships with people close to you.
+Teaching friends and family about what BPD is and how it can impact on your relationships with them can help treatment work better.

 Your family and friends can look out for signs that may help them to understand when you're having a crisis.